Clarivate (NYSE:CLVT) Updates FY 2022 Earnings Guidance

 Clarivate (NYSE:CLVT – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $0.80-$0.90 for the period, compared to the consensus earnings per share estimate of $0.89.
 The company issued revenue guidance of $2.70 billion-$2.76 billion, compared to the consensus revenue estimate of $2.79 billion.

-Clarivate (NYSE:CLVT – Get Rating) last released its quarterly earnings results on Tuesday, August 9th.
-The company reported $0.19 earnings per share for the quarter, topping analysts’ consensus estimates of $0.17 by $0.02.
-The business had revenue of $686.60 million for the quarter, compared to analysts’ expectations of $691.51 million.
-Clarivate had a return on equity of 5.47% and a net margin of 1.87%.
-Sell-side analysts expect that Clarivate will post 0.71 EPS for the current year.
+Clarivate (NYSE:CLVT – Get Rating) last posted its quarterly earnings results on Tuesday, August 9th.
+The company reported $0.19 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.17 by $0.02.
+The company had revenue of $686.60 million during the quarter, compared to analyst estimates of $691.51 million.
+Clarivate had a net margin of 1.87% and a return on equity of 5.47%.
+As a group, research analysts predict that Clarivate will post 0.71 earnings per share for the current fiscal year.

 Institutional Inflows and Outflows